 minor injuries.

 These conditions usually are short-term and do not alter the existing IPE.
-They may be documented as supplemental services with a service justification case note.
+They may be documented as supplemental services with a service justification case note unless the case is in employment phase in RHW.
+If the case is in employment phase in RHW an IPE amendment is required.

 …